Searching for GEMS: Three warm Saturns and a super-Jupiter orbiting four early M-dwarfs: Introduction

 Motivated by these limitations, the GEMS program was designed from the outset to conduct a 200~pc \citep{kanodia2025}, volume-limited survey of low-mass stars, with the initial 100~pc sample \citep{glusman2025} serving as a pilot study to validate the survey methodology and establish baseline occurrence constraints.
 The full 200~pc survey increases the number of monitored low-mass stars by roughly an order of magnitude, substantially improving sensitivity to these intrinsically rare planetary systems.
 This expanded sample is designed to better probe the extreme tail of the planet population---systems that are expected to form only under the most favorable disk and host-star conditions---and to place stronger constraints on the occurrence and properties of giant planets around low-mass stars.

 Here, we present the confirmation and characterization of four short-period transiting giant planets---TOI-7189\,b, TOI-7265B\,b, TOI-7393\,b, and TOI-7394B\,b.
 All four systems host gas-rich planets with planetary radii $\sim$10 $R_\oplus$ and orbital periods shorter than 5~days, placing them among the largest planets in compact orbits known to transit M-dwarfs.
 The planets span a wide mass range of approximately $0.4$--$2.1 M_{\rm J}$, while orbiting a narrow range of early-M host stars (M0--M2) representative of the majority of GEMS hosts.
-Their short orbital periods and nearby hosts make these systems particularly well suited for precise radial-velocity follow-up and future atmospheric characterization.
+Their short orbital periods and nearby hosts make these systems particularly well suited for precise radial velocity follow-up and future atmospheric characterization.
 Collectively, these four systems provide a valuable comparative sample for probing the formation, internal structure, and evolutionary pathways of giant planets around low-mass stars, and for assessing the role of host-star properties---particularly metallicity---in shaping their final architectures.

 This paper is structured as follows.
 Section~\ref{sec:obs} describes the observations and data reduction, including the \textit{TESS} light curves, ground-based photometry, radial velocities, and high-resolution imaging.
 Section~\ref{sec:stellar} presents the stellar characterization of all four host stars.
-Section~\ref{sec:modeling} outlines the joint modeling of the transit and radial-velocity data.
+Section~\ref{sec:modeling} outlines the joint modeling of the transit and radial velocity data.
 In Section~\ref{sec:discussion}, we place these systems in the broader context of the GEMS sample and discuss implications for planet formation and evolution around low-mass stars.
-Finally, Section~\ref{sec:conclusion} summarizes our findings and discusses prospects for future atmospheric characterization and planet formation studies.
+Finally, Section~\ref{sec:conclusion} summarizes our findings and discusses prospects for future planet formation studies.